Trafikito/trafikito-support/content/support/account/2018-09-11-account-how-to-change-my-password.md

 tags: [account]
 ---

-To change your password, you must login to Trafikito client and navigate here: [Change password](https://trafikito.com/user/account/password-change)
+To change your password, you must login to Trafikito client and navigate here: <wiki>Change password</wiki>

 <!--more-->

 Just enter the current password, then the new password and click the Save new password button.

-If you lost your password and want to recover, use this link: [Recover](https://trafikito.com/user/recover)
+If you lost your password and want to recover, use this link: <wiki>Recover</wiki>